 In this case, scientists use what is known as Active Optics in order to compensate for external influences.
-The technique was first developed during the 1980’s and relied on actively shaping a telescope’s mirrors to prevent deformation.
-This is necessary with telescopes that are in excess of 8 metres in diameter and have segmented mirrors.
+The technique was first developed during the 1980s and relied on actively shaping a telescope’s mirrors to prevent deformation.
+This is necessary with telescopes that are in excess of 8 meters in diameter and have segmented mirrors.

 The name Active Optics refers to a system that keeps a mirror (usually the primary) in its optimal shape against all environmental factors.
 The technique corrects for distortion factors, such as gravity (at different telescope inclinations), wind, temperature changes, telescope axis deformation, and others.